rafaumeu/xadrez-c/readme.md

 1. The Rook will move 5 squares to the right
 2. The Bishop will move 5 squares diagonally
 3. The Queen will move 8 squares to the left
+4. The Knight will move in an "L" shape (2 squares down, 1 square left)

 ## 🤝 Contributing